Skip to content

 On completion of the course, graduates will have a sound understanding of the design of assessment systems, the options available and their implications.
 They will be able to analyse the quality of assessments and engage in research, policy and practice questions in an informed and critical manner.

-Watch Course Director, Dr Michelle Meadows, introduce the course:
+Course Director, Dr Michelle Meadows, introduces the course:

-Watch MSc student Bill Teasley give the student perspective on the course:
+MSc student Bill Teasley gives the student perspective on the course:

 Read more about student experiences on the MSc Educational Assessment course